fluxnetart/fluxnetart.github.io/_pages/artists.md

   </div>

   <div class="column">
-    <figcaption><b>Sara Bouchard</b> (Richmond, VA) is working with experimental flux sites at the Rice Rivers Center and the University of Michigan Biological Station and collaborating with Chris Gough, Professor of Biology at Virginia Commonwealth University <a href="https://fluxnetart.github.io/Sara/">(see more ...)</a></figcaption>
+    <figcaption><b>Sara Bouchard</b> (Richmond, VA) is creating an electroacoustic composition and visual artwork that sonifies ecosystem flux data and community climate stories in collaboration with Chris Gough, Professor of Biology at Virginia Commonwealth University.
+Through music, textiles, and field recordings, Sara’s artwork bridges scientific data with personal and collective experiences of climate change. <a href="https://fluxnetart.github.io/Sara/">(see more ...)</a></figcaption>
   </div>
 </div>